Dehydrated Seafood Jambalaya – Making Dehydrated Meals for Camping

 Empty the contents of the zip-top bag into a suitable-sized cooking pot.

-dehydrated seafood jambalaya in the cooking pot | dehydrated seafood jambalaya recipe | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage
+Shown is the dehydrated seafood jambalaya in a cooking pot.
+That finishes Step 1, adding the dry mix to the cooking pot. | Dehydrated seafood jambalaya in the cooking pot. | Dehydrated seafood jambalaya recipe. | The best foods to dehydrate for long term storage. | Dehydrating food for long term storage. | Dehydrated food recipes for long term storage. | Dehydrating meals for long term storage. | Using a food dehydrator for long term storage.

 We’re at the dinner spot; it’s time to eat.
 Step 1 is to add the dry mix to the cooking pot.
 It looks good enough to eat already.